Get Federal Tax ID for LLC: Everything You Need to Know

 Consider the number as important as a Social Security number and keep it protected at all times especially from potential identity thieves.
 If the EIN is misplaced, contact the IRS Monday through Friday via the telephone assistance for businesses phone number.
 Once the IRS representative verifies that the person making the call is the designated responsible party, the IRS will provide the EIN to the caller.

 If you need help with how to get federal tax ID for LLC information, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.